Bringing Vintage Aircraft to Life since 2010

 A change in tactics is issued by Air Vice-Marshal Keith Park, Air Officer Commanding No. 11 Group, Fighter Command, from now on fighters are to operate over land or within gliding distance and prioritise bombers.

-With losses of aircrew mounting the time fighter pilots will spend in Operational Training Units is cut from 6 months to 2 weeks.
+With losses of aircrew mounting the time fighter pilots will spend in Operational Training Units is cut from six months to two weeks.

 Daily losses